furio/js-config-server/README.md

 # js-config-server
-A tentative node.j based config server for microservices or anything else
+A tentative node.js based config server for microservices or anything else

 In the works...